MicrosoftDocs/power-platform/power-virtual-agents/preview/analytics-billed-sessions.md

 ### What's the difference between total sessions, engaged sessions, and billed sessions?

+- _Billed sessions_ are used to measure usage against the capacity that is allocated when you purchase a license.
+For more information, see the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
-**Billed sessions** measures capacity and is allocated when you purchase a license. **Total sessions** and **engaged sessions** are metrics used to determine how efficiently a bot addresses a user's questions.
+- _Total sessions_ and _engaged sessions_ are metrics of _analytics sessions_, used to determine how efficient a bot is in addressing a user's questions.
+- _Billed sessions_ and _analytics sessions_ are distinct and independent.

 For more information, see [Summarize your bot's performance and usage](analytics-summary.md).

 ### Where can I see the total number of billed sessions for my organization?